Montell Douglas: Bobsleigh career

 In 2016, Douglas took up bobsleigh.
 She finished in the top 10 on her Bobsleigh World Cup debut in January 2017, and later in the season, she finished seventh at an event in St. Moritz.
 She was Great Britain's reserve athlete for the 2018 Winter Olympics in Pyeongchang.
 In 2019, Douglas and Mica McNeill finished sixth in the 2-women bobsleigh event in Königssee.
 In 2020, Douglas and McNeill came fourth in the 2020–21 Bobsleigh World Cup 2-women event in Innsbruck.
 In January 2022, Douglas and McNeill were selected for the 2-women event at the 2022 Winter Olympics.
 Douglas became the first female Briton to compete at the Summer and Winter Olympics, and notably, both were held in Beijing.
 The pair finished 17th in the two-woman event.

 Outside sport

 Douglas appeared on the game show Who Dares Wins on 14 January 2011 and won £12,500.

 In May 2023, Douglas was named as "Fire", one of the new Gladiators in a reboot of the television series of the same name broadcast on BBC One.
 At 5 ft 10 in, she is one of the tallest female Gladiators on the show, and is known for her speed and strength.

 In August 2024, Douglas was announced as a contestant on the twenty-second series of Strictly Come Dancing.
 Alongside her dance teacher Johannes Radebe, she finished the competition in sixth place after the judges saved Tasha Ghouri and Aljaž Škorjanec.

+For the BBC, Douglas was a pundit at the Milano Cortina 2026 Olympics, analysing the bobsleigh events.